Skills Active works with the sport, community recreation, aquatics, exercise, outdoor recreation, dive, snowsport and performing arts industries.

 Our industries touch the lives of virtually all New Zealanders.
 They bring communities together.
 The social and economic impact of sport and recreation is profound.
-All of our industries make a real and vital IMPACT on the lives of New Zealanders.
+All of our industries make a real and vital impact:

 Our industries have the power to increase the physical, mental and social wellbeing of New Zealanders.
 Our workforce serves the local population, helps to look after the tourists who visit us, and supports older New Zealanders to stay active.

 Volunteers in our industry contribute to the social and economic value of our industries and are an important factor in achieving key social outcomes.